loveisnoend/spectacle/README.md

 Spectacle allows you to easily organize your windows without using a mouse.

+# Changes in this fork

+This is a fork that turns Spectacles into a tiled window manager, that means that if you move a window to the left/right and one already occupies that space, both are resized to fit.

 # Requirements

 Spectacle has been built, and designed, for OS X 10.7 or later.
 Xcode 4.4.1 is recommended for building the project.